numpy-typing-compat20250818.2.3

 pip

-don't respect dependency restrictions.
+don't always respect dependency restrictions.
 Runningpip install --upgrade numpy

 will not automatically upgradenumpy-typing-compat